Our Curriculum

 - X-ray crystallography

-Training in transferable skills will be tailored to each individual student as much as possible, such as personal career coaching.
-A vast selection of workshops is already offered within the Max Planck Society’s continuing education program “Planck Academy” as well as the JGU’s Career Service and the IQbio GRADE program at GU, which is hosted at FIAS and open to all students registered in the IMPRS-CBP program.
+Training in transferable skills is tailored as much as possible to each student, including options like personalized career coaching.
+A vast selection of workshops is offered within the Max Planck Society’s continuing education program “Planck Academy”, as well as through the JGU’s Career Service and the IQbio GRADE program at GU.
+Mentorship and teaching are also essential components of doctoral education within IMPRS-CBP.
+Students can gain valuable teaching experience by designing and supervising lab rotations and by serving as teaching assistants in practical courses led by IMPRS-CBP faculty members."

 Networking